Jump to content

 13. Thanks guys, I don't like cutting corners but I do like an experiment or two sometimes.
 Small details can make a big difference.
 Check out JamesG's thread if you like the details, very nice.
 Yes the 8k9 is probably my favourite colour, shame mine is sun faded but weirdly when I take photos in certain light it really looks purple!
 It reminds me of one of my first cars in design and also colour so it has inherited some nostalgic feeling already.
 Roll on the next round of mods!

 14. This is my outlook also, I have seen a few dyno plots and unless it's only one item that has been changed it can be difficult to attribute which change did what to the curve!
 My theory is stock is good for low down torque (longest, thinnest diameter runners, need to measure this to confirm), corolla should be better for mid range (shorter equal length, larger diameter runners) and fte manifold better top end (shortest, fat runners) assuming the revs are available.
-Also plenum size will change the characteristics, I've roughly calculated the corolla mani in my build thread and I'll do the
+Also plenum size will change the characteristics, I've roughly calculated the corolla mani in my build thread and I'll do the same for the stock fe mani when its off.
+Hopefully be able to get some dyno runs for the first 2 atleast.

 16. Awesome build mate, thanks for taking the time to fix the photos.
 So many build threads ruined by the photobucket fiasco.
 Good work, looking forward to the updates.
 Was just wondering, you tried the corolla tubular intake manifold and switched back to the short runner fte style manifold.
 Can I ask why?
 I assume the power delivery changed or reduced?